arn-c0de/InteractiveChecklists/README.md

 	<img src="images/1.0.6_Notes.png" alt="QuickNotes bottom sheet and editor" width="360" />
 </p>

-Screenshots are included in the `images/` folder.
-If you prefer different filenames/path, update the references here.
-For high resolution previews, include images with about 1200px width and link to them directly for full-size views.

 The app is a single-activity application, with `MainActivity.kt` serving as the entry point.
 It uses a state-driven `when` block to switch between composable screens.
 The architecture is a variant of MVVM, with several manager classes handling business logic.

 ### Key Components